EGA-archive/refgenDetector/README.md

 ## Variant Calling Files (VCFs)

+From VCF files only 4 human assemblies can be inferred:

+- Hg18
+- GRCh37
+- GRCh38
+- T2T

 Two different sources of information are used to infer the reference genome from variant calling files

 * **Header**

 In the VCF specification it is recommended, but **not mandatory** that the VCF header includes tags describing the reference and contigs backing the data contained in the file.
-When present, the tool will analyze this information and output the reference genome version based on the contig lengths, following the same logic of the aligment files inference. ç
+When present, the tool will analyze this information and output the reference genome version based on the contig lengths, following the same logic of the aligment files inference.

 * **Variants**

-To infer the reference genome from a VCF the tool will extract
+To infer the reference genome from a VCF the tool will read the VCF file in chunks of 100.000 variants, avoiding to load the complete file in memory.
+The `POS` and `REF` columns will be extracted and compared to the pkl files.

+The pkl files were created comparing the nucleotides in each position for hg18, GRCh37, GRCh38 and T2T.
+Each file contains a list of the positions where each reference had a different nucleotide (distinguishing positions).

+By getting the number of matches between these distinguishing positions and the `REF` present in the VCF we infer the reference genome version used to call the variants.

 ## Requirements

 - Python 3.10.6